-Tetovo, Macedonia The special prosecutor in the Republic of Macedonia, Katica Janeva, has set quite an ambitious goal: to arrest all corrupt politicians in the country.
+Tetovo, Mazedonien The special prosecutor in the Republic of Macedonia, Katica Janeva, has set quite an ambitious goal: to arrest all corrupt politicians in the country.
 Last year she set up an institution in order to investigate information that was tapped and published by the opposition party which implicated several senior government officials in corrupt affairs.

 Macedonia fell into a deep political crisis after the 2014 parliamentary election when the opposition party, led by the left wing LSDM ( Social Democratic Union of Macedonia), rejected the VMRO-DPMNE’s win.
 The latter has been ruling the country since 2006.

 A month ago, Janeva, escorted by two other prosecutors from her team, Lençe Ristevska and Fatime Fetai, held a very brave press conference.
 She announced plans for an investigation into an electoral process rife with fraud and corruption.
 This caused mixed reactions from the public.
 Opposition supporters venerate Janeva and her team, whilst media outlets sympathizing with the ruling party embarked on a series of coordinated and sexist attacks to disparage their characters.

 Macedonia, in the heart of the Balkans, is known for its ‘macho’ culture and conservative attitudes which makes Jeneva’s task riddled with challenges.
 It is an area with a complex and violent history, where civilians understand peace only as some sort of preparation for another war.
 Still feeling victimized, the Balkan people have ensured this part of Europe remains an area where the primary role of the woman is to ensure growth of the nation by giving birth to more than three children.